nus-cs2103/website-base/admin/exams.md

 * Questions will appear in random order.
 * You will not be able to go back to previous questions.<br>
   %%Reasons:<br>
   1\.
-To minimize opportunities for collusion or over-the-shoulder copying from others.<br>
+To minimize opportunities for collusion or over-the-shoulder copying from others (the risk of the latter is higher in this type of exam due to the upright exam device screens being easily visible to other exam takers).<br>
   2\.
 Not unreasonable for the materials tested, nature of the questions, and the proficiency level expected -- i.e., when using this knowledge in a real life SE project discussion, it will be rare for you to go back to revise what you said earlier in the discussion%%
 * Duration: **{{ 45 if tic2002 else 35 }} minutes** <span tags="m--cs2103">(recommended: allocate 2 minutes per question, which gives you a 3 minutes buffer)</span>
 * Most MCQ question have a short-answer follow-up question.